paulohbraga/paulohbraga/README.md

 :house_with_garden: I’m from Brazil.

-📳 As Mobile Application developer, my current frameworks are React Native using JS/TS with Functional or Class components, Hooks, Context Api, Redux(thunks, sagas), offline first apps, styled components, animations.
-I also program using the Flutter framework and Java technologies.
+📳 As Fullstack Software developer, my current frameworks are React Native using JS/TS with Functional or Class components, Hooks, Context Api, Redux(thunks, sagas), offline first apps, styled components, animations.
+I also program using the Flutter framework, Java technologies, REST API's, Clouds and all web technologies.

 :books: I’m currently learning everything software development.